tastejs/todomvc/readme.md

 ## Project Status

-TodoMVC 1.0 was released at the end of July.
-It includes re-writes of almost all applications, ensuring they follow a consistent set of specifications and are using the latest versions of all libraries and frameworks in use.
-We will also be addressing framework author concerns about routing by adding this to some of the more mainstream applications in the project.
+TodoMVC 1.0 was just released and includes re-writes of almost all applications, ensuring they follow a consistent set of specifications and are using the latest versions of all libraries and frameworks in use.
+We've also addressed framework author concerns about routing by adding this to many of the more mainstream applications in the project.

 ## Getting Involved